wandersonsc/First-Recurring-Character/README.md

 # First-Recurring-Character
 First Recurring Character

-Using List Comprehesion to find the first repeated character in a String.
+Using List Comprehensions to find the first repeated character in a String.

+'''return[char for char in given_string if given_string.count(char) > 1][0]